mward7/NIEM.github.io/training/iepd-developer/build-and-validate/index.md

 3. Make the appropriate changes to the schema(s) to resolve each issue per mistakes made in the manual review.

 4. Validate the schemas again in the Conformance Validation Tool.

+Once you verify that your schemas meet NIEM standards, proceed to the [Assemble and Document](/training/iepd-developer/assemble-and-document/ "Assemble and Document") phase.